tarwn/lessthandot-hugo/blogs/content/posts/2009-01-24-sharing-asp-net-session-state-between-ap.md

 <add verb="GET,HEAD, POST" path="ScriptResource.axd" type="System.Web.Handlers.ScriptResourceHandler, System.Web.Extensions, Version=3.5.0.0, Culture=neutral, PublicKeyToken=31BF3856AD364E35" validate="false"/>
 ```

-(this is found in the “httpHandlers” section of the web.config)
+(this is found in the "httpHandlers" section of the web.config)

 To be able to call the webservice, we need its' IP from the debugger, so set the service to be your startup project and fire it up.
 Make a note of the address (for example, http://localhost:52588) because we will need it here.
 May as well just leave the services running on localhost so we can call them (I haven't figured out a way to make ctrl+f5 start up both).